contacttodipu/programming-assignment-2/README.md

 ### Example: Caching the Mean of a Vector

-In this example we introduce the `<<-` operator which can be used to assign a value to an object in an environment that is different from the current environment.
+We introduce the `<<-` operator in this example which can be used to assign a value to an object in an environment that is different from the current environment.
 Below are two functions that are used to create a special object that stores a numeric vector and caches its mean.